-Do not swim towards the back of the boat if the engine is on.
+Do not swim towards the back of the boat if the engine is running.

-Failure to adhere to these warnings may result in severe injury or death to you and/or others.
+A WARNING Failure to adhere to these warnings may

+result in severe injury or death to you and/or others.

-- Every towed person must always wear a USCGapproved personal flotation device. - Always have an experienced driver and a designated observer in the boat while being towed. - Maintain a distance of at least 100 feet from all other objects, including other boats, piers, rafts, mooring and navigational buoys, pilings, abutments, or any other items. - Never waterski, wakeboard or participate in other towed watersports in shallow water, close to shore, or in water where you do not know the depth or what is beneath the surface. - Never put your arm, head, or any other part of your body through the handle-bridle of the tow line nor wrap the line around any part of the body at any time. - Do not participate in watersports while under the influence of alcohol and/or drugs. - Do not participate in watersports during inclement weather or on rough water. - Never waterski, wakeboard or participate in other towed watersports directly in front of other boats who may run over you if you fall. - Never waterski, wakeboard or participate in other towed watersports at night. - Never jump from a boat that is moving at any speed. - Make sure that everyone knows and uses approved towed watersports hand signals.
+- Every towed person must always wear a USCGapproved personal flotation device. - Always have an experienced driver and a designated observer in the boat while being towed. - Maintain a distance of at least 100 feet from all other objects, including other boats, piers, rafts, mooring and navigational buoys, pilings, abutments, or any other items. - Never waterski, wakeboard or participate in other towed watersports in shallow water, close to shore, or in water where you do not know the depth or what is beneath the surface. - Never put your arm, head, or any other part of your body through the handle-bridle of the tow line nor wrap the line around any part of the body at any time. - Never use different line lengths if towing more than one person or towable.
+Each person or towed device must be the same distance from the boat. - Do not participate in watersports while under the influence of alcohol and/or drugs. - Do not participate in watersports during inclement weather or on rough water. - Never waterski, wakeboard or participate in other towed watersports directly in front of other boats who may run you over if you fall. - Never waterski, wakeboard or participate in other towed watersports at night. - Never jump from a boat that is moving at any speed. - Make sure that everyone knows and uses approved towed watersports hand signals.